ThilinaRajapakse/simpletransformers/README.md

 * `model_type`: (required) str - The type of model to use.
 Currently, BERT, XLNet, XLM, and RoBERTa models are available.
 * `model_name`: (required) str - The exact model to use.
 Could be a pretrained model name or path to a directory containing a model.
 See [Current Pretrained Models](#current-pretrained-models) for all available models.
 * `num_labels` (optional): The number of labels or classes in the dataset.
+* `weight` (optional): A list of length num_labels containing the weights to assign to each label for loss calculation.
 * `args`: (optional) python dict - A dictionary containing any settings that should be overwritten from the default values.
 * `use_cuda`: (optional) bool - Default = True.
 Flag used to indicate whether CUDA should be used.

 `class methods`
-**`train_model(self, train_df, output_dir=None, args=None, eval_df=None)`**
+**`train_model(self, train_df, output_dir=None, show_running_loss=True, args=None, eval_df=None)`**

 Trains the model using 'train_df'

 Args:
->train_df: Pandas Dataframe containing at least two columns.
+* `train_df`: Pandas Dataframe containing at least two columns.
 If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
 If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
 The model will be trained on this Dataframe.

->output_dir (optional): The directory where model files will be saved.
+* `output_dir` (optional): The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

->args (optional): Optional changes to the args dict of the model.
+>`args` (optional): Optional changes to the args dict of the model.
 Any changes made will persist for the model.

+* show_running_loss (optional): Set to False to disable printing running training loss to the terminal.

->eval_df (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
+* `eval_df` (optional): A DataFrame against which evaluation will be performed when `evaluate_during_training` is enabled.
 Is required if `evaluate_during_training` is enabled.

 Returns:
->None
+* None

 **`eval_model(self, eval_df, output_dir=None, verbose=False)`**

 Evaluates the model on eval_df.
 Saves results to output_dir.

 Args:
->eval_df: Pandas Dataframe containing at least two columns.
+* eval_df: Pandas Dataframe containing at least two columns.
 If the Dataframe has a header, it should contain a 'text' and a 'labels' column.
 If no header is present, the Dataframe should contain at least two columns, with the first column containing the text, and the second column containing the label.
 The model will be evaluated on this Dataframe.

->output_dir: The directory where model files will be saved.
+* output_dir: The directory where model files will be saved.
 If not given, self.args['output_dir'] will be used.

->verbose: If verbose, results will be printed to the console on completion of evaluation.
+* verbose: If verbose, results will be printed to the console on completion of evaluation.

 Returns:
->result: Dictionary containing evaluation results.
+* result: Dictionary containing evaluation results.
 (Matthews correlation coefficient, tp, tn, fp, fn)

 >model_outputs: List of model outputs for each row in eval_df

->wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model
+* wrong_preds: List of InputExample objects corresponding to each incorrect prediction by the model

 **`predict(self, to_predict)`**

 Performs predictions on a list of text.

 Args:
->to_predict: A python list of text (str) to be sent to the model for prediction.
+* to_predict: A python list of text (str) to be sent to the model for prediction.

 Returns:
->preds: A python list of the predictions (0 or 1) for each text.
+* preds: A python list of the predictions (0 or 1) for each text.
->model_outputs: A python list of the raw model outputs for each text.
+* model_outputs: A python list of the raw model outputs for each text.

 **`train(self, train_dataset, output_dir)`**